 - Between 10-40% of all children will catch influenza each year in Australia.

-- Vaccine effectiveness – This is a highly effective vaccine against the particular strains it covers.
+- Vaccine effectiveness – This is a moderately effective vaccine against the particular strains it covers.

 - Common side effects following flu vaccination include soreness, redness, pain and swelling at the injection site.
 Occasionally fever and malaise.
 These side effects are usually mild and resolve within a few days.